MoonsideGames/Wellspring/README.md

 Dependencies
 ------------
-Wellspring depends on the C runtime, but SDL2 can be optionally depended upon instead if your application prefers it.
+Wellspring depends on the C runtime, but SDL2 can be optionally depended upon instead if your application prefers it by defining USE_SDL2.

 Building Wellspring
 -------------------
-For *nix platforms, use Cmake:
+For *nix platforms, use CMake:

 	$ mkdir build/
 	$ cd build
 	$ cmake ../
 	$ make

+For Windows, see the 'visualc/' directory.

 License
 -------